Ursula Gouws Consulting

 - Your debt is written off (not restructured).

-- It offers a full financial reset through a legal High Court process.
+- The process offers a full financial reset through a legal High Court Order.

 Limitations: